gregorwolf/SAP-NPM-API-collection/apis/mdk-tools/README.md

 - Builder

     You can build metadata project into js or zip file.

+    Below command can get build parameter details:

+    ```bash
+    mdk build
+    ```

     - target

         Target 'js' can build to bundle.js and bundle.js.map, you can use it to update your local run project.